ManuelZ/Upwork-Downloader/README.md

 This project consists of:

-- A script to download jobs data from upwork based in an input query,
+- A script to download jobs' data from upwork based in an input query.
-- An Electron user interface to go through the downloaded jobs and mark them as interesting or not.
+- An [Electron](https://www.electronjs.org/) user interface to go through the downloaded jobs and mark them as interesting or not.
-- A Machine Learning setup to learn from the labeled projects and classify unseen ones.
+- A Machine Learning setup to learn from the labeled jobs and classify unseen ones.

-## Instructions
+## Setup Instructions

+0. Clone this repository.

 1. Request an API key from Upwork at https://www.upwork.com/services/api/apply.
    You can see your current available api keys in https://www.upwork.com/services/api/keys

-2. Create an `api_key.secret` file with the following contents:
+2. Create a file `./api_key.secret`, with the following contents:

 ```
 PUBLIC API KEY PROVIDED BY UPWORK